casdoor/casdoor-website/docs/syncer/Keycloak.md

 ---
-title: Keycloak
+title: Keycloak syncer
-description: Using Keycloak Syncer to synchronize Keycloak
+description: Sync users from Keycloak to Casdoor with automatic schema mapping.
-keywords: [Keycloak, Syncer]
+keywords: [Keycloak, syncer]
 authors: [Marvelousp4]
 ---

-## Keycloak Syncer

-The Keycloak syncer extends the [database syncer](/docs/syncer/Database) with automatic configuration for Keycloak's schema.
-It simplifies the process of migrating users from Keycloak to Casdoor.
+The **Keycloak syncer** extends the [database syncer](/docs/syncer/Database) with preset configuration for Keycloak’s schema, so you can migrate users from Keycloak to Casdoor without manual column mapping.

-The syncer automatically fetches data from multiple Keycloak tables (`credential`, `keycloak_group`, `user_group_membership`) since user information in Keycloak is distributed across these tables.
+User data in Keycloak is spread across several tables (`credential`, `keycloak_group`, `user_group_membership`, etc.).
+The syncer reads from these tables and maps them into Casdoor users.

 ![edit](/img/syncer/Keycloak/syncer_keycloak_edit.png)